aroharia/GroupMe-Chat-Data-Analysis/README.md

 ## Finding your group ID

-In `fetch.py`, enter your access token for ACCESS TOKEN and 'help' in the groupId textbox.
+In `fetch.py`, enter your access token for ACCESS TOKEN and 'help' in the groupID textbox.

 ## Requirements/Dependencies/Python